francescogerardomarra/its/modulo27/28_json.md

    - **JSON parsers** do not need to manage namespaces since JSON does not have this concept, which simplifies parsing and data mapping.

 ### Common Pitfalls with JSON Parsers
-- **Invalid JSON Syntax**: If your JSON data is not valid (e.g., missing a closing brace or comma), the parser will throw an error.
+- **Invalid JSON Syntax**: If your JSON data is not valid (e.g. missing a closing brace or comma), the parser will throw an error.
-- **Character Encoding**: Ensure that the JSON data is encoded in a supported character encoding (e.g., UTF-8).
+- **Character Encoding**: Ensure that the JSON data is encoded in a supported character encoding (e.g. UTF-8).
 - **Large JSON Files**: For very large JSON files, consider using streaming parsers or chunking the data to avoid memory issues.

 ### Conclusion